gdoornenbal/monitoring-plugins/README.md

 This one is initaly created by ljorg, but i did a huge update:
  * modified input supporting commandline options with arguments instead of arguments only.
  * added debug option
- * added check for number of expected irf and psu's (thanks to frank https://github.com/franklouwers/nagios-checks.)
+ * added check for number of expected irf and psu's (thanks to frank. https://github.com/franklouwers/nagios-checks)
  * added failed SFP link check count option.

+###check_aruba_instant

+Used to monitor number of AP's and connected devices in an aruba instant cluster.
+You can set filters and warning parameters.
+See script help for more info.